Last updated: Nov 2024

 Wengen image by Techno Ed from Pixabay

-If hiking and nature is more what you’re looking for, Lauterbrunnen is a short train ride away.
+If hiking and nature are more what you are looking for, Lauterbrunnen is a short train ride away.
 Explore this beautiful valley of “many fountains” (there are 72 waterfalls) and/or head up to Murren and Schilthorn or Wengen and Jungfraujoch.
-Be sure to check the cable car/mountain train schedules and weather beforehand.
+Be sure to check the cable car/mountain train schedules and weather beforehand as several have maintenance closures.
+Get a list of maintenance closures here.

 Grindelwald